 Rewards could come in different forms and ways

 Sometimes with external rewards can be good for children

 Kids enjoy playing with their friends when they can't meet them in person, seeing them virtually make kids feel engaged

 We conducted market research, in order to find out what is being offered on the market that would help solve the problems.
-We noticed that there are a lot of products that allow people to track goals are quite generic and the products that are designed for kids are not engaging enough.
+We noticed that there are many products that allow people to track goals that are quite generic, and the products that are designed for kids are not engaging enough.

 Many parents and children are experienced with the star charts.
 From talking with the experts, we realized that it is still an effective way to motivate children, but the chart itself might not be enough to engage kids nowadays, thus we want to expand on the star chart idea and create a gamified experience.

 In order to come up with effective gamification methods to motivate children, I read the Actionable Gamification book by Yu-Kai Chou.
 In his book, he introduced the Octalysis Framework is a human-centric gamification design framework that lays out the eight core drives for humans motivation.